dmore/github-forkrefresh/README.md

        "yourgithubuser/yourpublicfork2"
     ]

-    if works ok if parent repos use master and main branchs. forking from develop should also work.

     tells github to refresh the fork from the original so your public forks are refreshed from the source.